mystoragebox/Folder_Structure/Music_Folder.md

 * Grouping `This field is used for country of origin`
 * Track Rating
 * Language
-* Keywords `Can be used for anything, for example keywords for auto playlists`
+* Keywords `Can be used for anything, I use it for keywords in auto playlists`
 ## Images
 These are the most useful images and the naming convention for them.
 * logo.png